Opening and Closing Dates for Chardham Yatra 2026

 Closing Date Announcement

-• When it comes to the closing dates, they all close on different dates but on some holy days or the others like Bhai Dooj, Diwali and Vijayadashami.
+• When it comes to the closing dates, they all close on different dates but on holy occasions like Bhai Dooj and Diwali.

 • These opening and closing dates are fixed after reading the Hindu calendar or the Panchang and are declared to the devotees by the Char Dham Temple committee along with the Kedar Badri Mandir Samiti.